 The length and complexity of ovarian cancer surgery depends on the stage of your diagnosis and how widely your cancer has spread.
-If your doctor identifies ovarian cancer before it has spread from your ovaries to nearby tissue, you may have a relatively simple surgery to remove your ovaries, called an oophorectomy.

-If, on the other hand, your cancer is diagnosed at an advanced stage, after spreading elsewhere in your abdominal cavity, the surgery may be longer and more invasive.Read More
+If your cancer is diagnosed at an advanced stage, after spreading elsewhere in your abdominal cavity, the surgery may be longer and more invasive.Read More

-During surgery for stage 3 or 4 ovarian cancer, gynecologic oncologists—sometimes with help from other surgical colleagues—will try to take out as much cancer as they can.
+During surgery for stage III or IV ovarian cancer, gynecologic oncologists—sometimes with help from other surgical colleagues—will try to take out as much cancer as they can.
 With ovarian cancer, this usually means removing the ovaries as well as any cancer found in nearby organs and tissues.
 This can include the uterus, fallopian tubes, and possibly parts of the bladder or liver.
 The more cancer your doctors can safely remove during surgery, the better.